Associate Attorney Christopher Buck

 “Patient Dumping” Case

 • Overview: Case involving “patient dumping” and “reverse patient dumping” in alleged violation of the federal EMTALA statute.
 Patient presented to the Emergency Department with open (compound) fracture of the left lower leg.
 Although triaged and worked up, her injury was not stabilized.
-Initial attempt to transfer complicated by inaccurate insurance information, resulting in refusal of other hospital to accept transfer, based on ability to pay.
+The initial attempt to transfer was complicated by inaccurate insurance information, resulting in refusal of the hospital to accept transfer (based on ability to pay).
 Delay of over six hours before definitive treatment ultimately resulted in two amputations, due to comorbidities.

 • Settlement: Case settled for confidential sum on October 29, 2010.